Manaswani96/QuantumBloom/README.md

 ---

 ## 🪐 Overview
-**QuantumBloomStudio** is a beautiful, dark-themed JavaFX-based educational tool to intuitively explore quantum mechanical systems.
-It brings wavefunctions, energy levels, and probability densities to life.
+**QuantumBloomStudio is a JavaFX-based educational tool that offers clear, interactive visualizations of quantum systems—bringing wavefunctions, energy levels, and probability densities to life with precision and elegance.**
 ---

 ## ✨ Features